 These codes specify when you must carry out air monitoring, who qualifies as a competent person to do the monitoring, and what to include in reports.

 Under the Work Health and Safety (WHS) Regulation 2011, you may need to monitor the health of your workers if there is a significant risk to their health because of exposure to RCS.
-Find out:
+Find out when health monitoring may be required.

 Health monitoring identifies any changes to the health of workers resulting from exposure to RCS.
 However, it does not protect workers against exposure to RCS or from acquiring a disease from exposure.